If you or someone you know needs emotional support or feels overwhelmed, remember you are not alone. Call one of the resources below for help.

 Health and Safety Practices

-The following measures are being put in place to avoid the spread of the pandemic:
+The following measures have been put in place to avoid the spread of the pandemic:

 - Passengers are asked not to stand near the operators but rather to take a seat on the bus and in doing so sit apart from each other if possible to ensure the health of residents and operators.

-- We have increased the frequency of wipe-downs for high contact areas of the bus.
+- We have increased the frequency of wipe-downs for high contact areas of the bus and are using disinfectant spray to clean all buses.

-- Riders who are feeling ill, have been tested positive for or suspect being exposed to COVID-19 are asked to refrain from using transit services until their health recovers.
+- Riders who are feeling ill, have been tested positive for or suspect being exposed to COVID-19 must refrain from using transit services until their health recovers.

-Effective Monday, April 13 transit service hours are being adjusted to support the City of Grande Prairie’s continued commitment to the health, safety and well-being of the community and our employees.
+Effective Monday, April 13, 2020 transit service hours are adjusted to support the City of Grande Prairie’s continued commitment to the health, safety and well-being of the community and our employees.

-Weekday service Monday to Friday will operate as follows:
+Weekday service Monday to Friday operates as follows:

-- All routes will end approximately one hour earlier in the evening.
+- All routes end approximately one hour earlier in the evening

 - Routes 1 to 4 end at 8:15 p.m. at Town Centre Mall